Do you know what it means to get more clicks on your headlines?

 One tip, actually a secret tip I would like to give you:

 Test multiple headlines with each other and let the data speak.

 What I mean is, using some tools, you can write two or multiple headlines for a single post and judge which type of headline performed the best based on data that are generated by it.

-I use thrive headline optimizer for doing this.
+I use thrive headline optimizer for doing that.

 Thrive headline optimizer collects the data such as:

 - Click-through rate

 - A Clicks vs. B Clicks when shown.